-1de4a0a.jpg/:/cr=t:0%25,l:0%25,w:100%25,h:100%25)

 Give your healing a rhythm.

-Live your life purposefully -because it is.
+Live as if your life matters- because it does.

 Many of us have moments when we doubt our worth and feel like we'll never be happy again.
 But even during difficult times, we can find beauty in our lives.
 We can discover strength in our vulnerabilities, resilience in our hearts, and the courage to reflect, regain, heal, and rebuild.
 By embracing healing, self-discovery, and personal growth, we can create a new life filled with hope, happiness, and a stronger sense of who we are.